Optiroc/libSFX/README.md

 #libSFX
-Super Nintendo development framework by David Lindecrantz, <optiroc@gmail.com>
+Super Nintendo development framework.
+Main features:

-##features
 * Basic system runtime for initialization and interrupt handling.
-* 65816 register size tracking macros to minimize rep/sep instructions.
+* 65816 register size tracking macros to minimize rep/sep instructions (and mental overhead).
 * Full set of memcpy/memset routines for efficiently transferring data to different parts of the system.
 * S-SMP communication and SPC playing routines.
 * LZ4 decompression.
 * Sublime Text syntax definitions.

-Look into the the include files (*.i) in the libSFX directory for full documentation of the library features.
+Look into the the include files (*.i) in the [libSFX directory](./libSFX/) for full documentation of the library features.

+libSFX is developed by David Lindecrantz and distributed under the terms of the [MIT license](./LICENSE).

 ##dependencies